 Yes, hookworms can be a health risk for humans.
 The hookworm larvae can burrow into the skin, causing a disease called cutaneous larval migrans.
 Itching and a skin rash (also known as ‘ground itch’) characterize this skin infection.
 Larvae generally remain localized to the skin, but a few intestinal infections have been reported.

 Infection in humans requires contact with moist, larvae-infected soil.
 Infection rarely occurs when good hygiene is practiced.
 Clean up your pet’s feces daily and wash your hands thoroughly after handling feces or anything potentially contaminated with feces.
 Children’s sand boxes should be covered when not in use and caution should be exercised when your children are playing in public parks, beaches, or other potentially contaminated areas.

 All animals should be on a year round parasite preventative to prevent infection.
-We offer Heartgard Plus or Tri-Heart Plus for dogs and Revolution for cats.
-Protecting your pets will protect your family.
+We offer Heartgard Plus for dogs and Revolution Plus for cats.
+Protecting your pets will protect your human family!

 Content prepared by St. Francis Animal Hospital, 1227 Larpenteur Ave.
 West, Roseville MN.
 55113